To ensure equal access to in-class information for qualified MSU students with disabilities.

 - Show the course instructor your blue Disabled Student Services certification card when communicating about your accommodations for their class.

 - Tell the instructor that DSS will contact them and ask them to read a short statement, soliciting a volunteer note taker.

 - The note taker will be asked to come to the DSS office and submit the “Note Taker Volunteer Sign-up Sheet.”
 The form will provide DSS with contact information and will serve to identify the student who is to receive the notes.

 - Note taker information will not be given to the student unless the note taker grants permission.

-- It is the student’s responsibility to pick up their notes regularly or in a timely manner.
-DSS staff will contact students who do not pick up notes regularly.
+- It is the student's responsibility to access notes on D2L regularly.
+Disabled Student Services will contact students who do not access notes regularly.
 Services for note taking may be stopped temporarily, pending a meeting with a DSS staff member.